House prices in Surrey Heath

 Prices by property type

-Median sold price by type across Surrey Heath.
+Median sold price and share of the market, by type, across Surrey Heath.

 The most-traded type in Surrey Heath is detached (1,312 sales, median £690,000), which tends to set the tone of the area.
 Flats (£225,000) and houses (~£552,069) trade well apart, so the headline figure moves a lot with the mix of what's for sale.